 AMD vs Intel — How it will go from here and which one you should buy

 Intel has had troubles with its fabrication processes for a few years now, and those troubles seem far from over.
-Currently, the 11th generation chipsets have seen a backport from the 10nm process that Intel had finally managed to hit.
+The 11th generation chipsets have seen a backport from the 10nm process that Intel had finally managed to hit.
+The 12th generation chips are back to a 10nm process.
 This limits Intel to somewhere between 10nm and 14nm, while AMD will continue going with the most efficient process they can find.

 AMD’s acquisition of Xilinx will also give it opportunities to go beyond its regular offering of consumer CPUs.
 While it will take a long time for it to get to Intel’s size, it doesn’t seem like the colossal impossibility it looked like a few years ago.

 As far as your current purchase decisions go, if you can get your hands on it — go for an AMD chip.
 AMD offers superior value for money across all of its offerings.
-Intel’s latest 11th generation upgrades seem like a lukewarm attempt at best.
+Intel’s latest 12th generation upgrades are quite interesting, and seem to offer solid performance, but it will take a while before we can be sure that they’re better offerings than what AMD has to offer currently.
 Intel is now a choice for those on a specific budget that AMD cannot fulfill well or those who need to pick a CPU without hunting for stocks.

 Looking for more explainers?
 Check out these articles next: